Mrs Mitchell and Mrs Hunter are our Year 1 teachers and Mr Walker is our teaching assistant.

 'Who are we?' and 'How do we live?'

-In our Drawing Club, we will be focusing on a range of different stories, looking at traditional tales, adventure stories and animations.
-We will be building upon our previous knowledge and adding more features to our writing.
+In our Curious Quests, we will be focusing on a range of different stories, looking at traditional tales, adventure stories and animations.
+We will be building upon our previous knowledge and adding more features to our writing, using the 'Faithful Friends' to help guide our quests.

 Our Medium Term Plan: